francocurotto/YDDM-re/documentation/dungeon_init.md

     - `5` : dice index in pool to summon

 ## Crests
-Indicate the intial crest for each players
+Indicate the initial crest for each players
 ```
 CRESTS1: {movement:9,attack:1,defense:3,magic:5,trap:2}
 CRESTS2: {movement:0,attack:5,defense:4,magic:1,trap:1}
 ```

 ## Hearts
-Indicate the inital hearts for each player
+Indicate the initial hearts for each player
 ```
 HEARTS1: 3
 HEARTS2: 1
 ```
+### Note on Debug options
+Since the debug is only intended to be used for debugging (no shit sherlock), it does not have the safety mechanism from the rest of the code.
+That means the game may throw some errors or have unexpected behavior if not used correctly.
+Make sure to define SUMMONSX, CRESTSX, and HEARTSX as specified above to avoid the errors.